Achilles tendon rupture treated with VACOped® Boot: user guide

 How do I change it?

-Move the lower fixation three notches down from the previous setting
+Turn the key 90° either way, and move the lower fixation three notches down from the previous setting.

 Week 7 to 8: Range of movement 0° to 30°, plus flat sole